Section 4: Creating Fort Berthold Reservation

 In 1906, Congress considered taking reservation land not allotted and opening it for settlement again.
 There was strong support for this action in towns just outside of Fort Berthold, but the three tribes disagreed (See Image 3).

 In 1910, Congress passed a law allowing the president to open un-allotted lands of Fort Berthold to settlement.
 The northeast portion of the reservation was divided into sections and sold to non-Indians though the tribes still considered the land to be contained within the boundaries of the reservation (See Map 4).

-Why Is This Important?
+Why is this important?
 The loss of tribal lands demonstrates continuing distress in the relationship of the federal government and Indian tribes.
 Land is a form of wealth in the hands of non-Indian farmers and town developers.
 However, the federal government did not believe that Indians had the interest or ability to manage the land once the bison herds were gone.
-Federal officials who lived on the reservation often opposed land-taking and stated that the tribes needed all of their treaty lands and could use that land to raise income for the people.
-As tribes lost their lands, the tribes, and individual members became poorer.
+Federal officials who lived on the reservation often opposed land-taking and stated that the tribes needed all of their treaty lands and could use that land to make money for the benefit of the people.
+As tribes lost their lands, the tribes, and individual members, became poorer.
 Though the Mandans, Hidatsas, and Arikaras protested the loss of their lands, their voices were often disregarded.